Root-App/root-drive-science-rn-demo/README.md

 You need two pieces of information for this, the environment and the client ID.
 We recommend setting them in the `Info.plist` file.

 Set a variable named `Environment` in the main `Info.plist`.
-This varable what Root server the data will go to.
+This variable indicates what Root server the data will go to.
 Typically, you will use `staging` or `production`.

 Set a variable named `ClientId` in the main `Info.plist`.
 The value for this will be provided by Root.

 Then the following snippet will request location authorization and use the